P23ASURE/waitingroom/README.md

 ---

 ### AAReverb (Scriptnode + FDNReverb.dsp) [Coming Soon]
-An adaptive and automatic reverb designed with innovative features:
+An adaptive and automatic reverb:

 #### Adaptive:
 The reverb intensity is adjusted dynamically using an envelope follower.
 It becomes less pronounced when the signal is strong and more prominent when the signal is weak.